ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 COMMIT
 ```

 What if, during a process where the `products` table is being updated, the database suddenly crashes?
 When it restarts, could the data become inconsistent, because the new data have been already inserted into `transactions`, but `products` table failed to update?
-This is why we need `Atomicity` in such cases.
+This is why we need `Atomicity` in such case.

 ## Atomicity

 Atomicity means that all queries within a transaction are treated as a single atom that cannot be split.
 Regardless of the number of queries —whether it’s one or a hundred— all of them must succeed.
 And if any one query fails, all previously successful queries must rollback.

-So, if we look at the example above, if query to update `products` table fails before commiting, even the insert query is successfull, all processes must be rolled back.
+So, if we look at the example above, if query to update `products` table fails before commiting, even the insert query is successful, all processes must be rolled back.

 Let's jump into practice.
 I already have 2 docker containers run in my local computer.
 You can follow this setup: <script src="https://gist.github.com/ameliarahman/f338e22b8cb75648486084f74ede6292.js"></script>